hector6298/kafka_stream_etl_dashboard/README.md

 ![infra_diagram](https://github.com/user-attachments/assets/7b1237ba-bf0a-4f8e-a464-e8c9b1eac136)

 ## Deploying the infrastructure and processes
+---
 **Before we start!**
 - You need Docker to be able to build and run this application.
 Please download the latest version [here](https://docs.docker.com/get-started/get-docker/).
 You need at least Dockerfile 1.4 and Buildx v0.8+ for this app, so please be sure to have Docker up-to-date.
 - You also need Python 3.10.
 Get it [here](https://www.python.org/downloads/release/python-3100/).
 - Git to clone the repo.
 Check the downloads [here](https://git-scm.com/downloads).
+---

-First things first, open a terminal, clone this code repository, and navigate to it:
+Open a terminal, clone this code repository, and navigate to it:

 ```
 git clone https://github.com/hector6298/kafka_stream_etl_dashboard.git